 It’s easy to get carried away with customer reviews on the world wide web.
-I’m one of the worst culprits; I pore incessantly over reviews before I commit to anything.
-And although conducting these silent surveys is oddly empowering, they become debilitating as you find conflicting opinions.
+Personally, I’m one of the worst culprits; I pore incessantly over reviews before I commit to anything.

 So, I’ll do something a little different.
-Rather than post reviews based on personal opinions, I want to look at Intrepid Travel and Gap Adventures from an objective perspective.
-For example, who travels where, what type of travel does each specialise in, what are the typical trip lengths, how do costs compare, etc.
+Rather than post reviews based on personal opinions, I want to look at Intrepid Travel vs G Adventures from an objective perspective.

 Intrepid Travel